CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 }
 ```

 Some points to note here...
-First the use of `context` on the errors to cast it to a definite [__?__] `cosmwasm::Error` variant.
-You will want to choose a reason for any error, and can look into [snafu](https://docs.rs/snafu/0.1.4/snafu/) to learn a bit more on how to use this.
+First the use of `context` on the errors to cast it to a pre-defined `cosmwasm::Error` variant.
+You will want to choose a reason for any error, and can look into [`snafu`](https://docs.rs/snafu/0.1.4/snafu/) to learn a bit more on how to use this.
+But the short story is that you must `use snafu::ResultExt;` in your `contract.rs` file in order to attach the `.context()` method to `Result` and make use of this shorthand.

 In general, use `ParseErr` and `SerializeErr` if this comes from the serde logic.
-And use `ContractErr` with a custom message for any error you raise due to the business logic.
+And either use a generic `Unauthorized`, or `ContractErr` / `DynContractErr` with a custom message, for any error you raise due to the business logic.
+You can note there is a [fixed list of pre-defined error types](https://github.com/confio/cosmwasm/blob/master/src/errors.rs) you must chose from.
+Those that include `source: XyzError` can only be formed from another functions returning the `XyzError`.
+The rest can be created by any business logic.

-You will also see the `match` statement at the end.
+You will also see the [`match` statement](https://doc.rust-lang.org/1.30.0/book/2018-edition/ch06-02-match.html) at the end.
 This is a very nice Rust idiom, and allows you to `switch` over multiple patterns.
 Here we check the multiple variants of the `HandleMsg` enum.
 Note that if you don't cover all cases, the compile will refuse to proceed.

 If we now look into the `try_approve` function, we will see how we can respond to a message.
 We can return an `Unauthorized` error if the `signer` is not what we expect, and custom `ContractErr` if our business logic rejects the message.
 The `let amount =` line shows how we can use pattern matching to use the number of coins present in the msg if provided, or default to the entire balance of the contract.
 Mastering `match` is very useful for Rust development.